kklemon/torchmers/README.md

 #### GPU-support

 `torchmers` uses PyTorch primitives under the hood.
-As long as PyTorch implements the `unfold` and `scatter_add` operations, among others, for some hardware backend, it can in principle be used for accelerated k-mer counting.
-This includes, of course, Nvidia GPUs, TPUs and possibly also Apple M CPUs, although I don't have hardware to test this in the latter case.
+As long as PyTorch implements `unfold` and `scatter_add` operations for a hardware backend, among others, it can in principle be used for accelerated k-mer counting.
+This includes, of course, Nvidia GPUs, TPUs, and possibly Apple M CPUs, although I don't have any hardware to test this in the latter case.

 The `count_k_mers` will simply use the device of the sequence tensor it has been provided, but this can also be overwritten with the `device` argument: